 We learned about how the chimpanzees rap on the trees to communicate and scratch themselves with the bark.

 Chimpanzee Night Nests

-After about an hour of walking along reasonably well-cleared trails, we emerged into a clearing and looked up.
-We had found the chimpanzee night nests and, uh, other evidence of their recent presence.
+After about an hour of walking along reasonably well-cleared trails in the forest, we emerged into a clearing and looked up.
+We had found the chimpanzee night nests and, uh, other evidence of the chimps' recent presence.

-Now all we had to do was figure out where they had gone to feed.
+Now all we had to do was figure out where the chimps had gone to feed.

 Hurry Up and Wait: Chimps Feeding and Napping in the Treetops